 where γ∈[0.3,1.3] is the skewness reflecting the concentration of the popularity distribution among users.
 Moreover, we consider a library of N=200 files, each of size B=50 MB.
 The popularities of the files at each BS are generated randomly simulating different file preferences in different regions.
 The backhaul rate is set to rBH= 1000Mbps and the fronthaul rate rFH= 600Mbps.

-The paremeter of genetic algorithm are set as table 1 shown,
+The parameter of genetic algorithm are set as table 1 shown,